 (a) the charge shall be in writing on a form in the form of the disciplinary charge sheet set out in the First Schedule;

-(b) the officer in charge of the region or branch shall cause a copy of the disciplinary charge sheet containing the charge to be served on the member or cadet charged with the offence before he pleads to the charge;
+(b) the officer in charge of the region or branch shall cause a copy of the disciplinary charge sheet containing the charge to be served on the member charged with the offence before he or she pleads to the charge;

-(c) the officer in charge of the region or branch in which the member or cadet is stationed shall take reasonable steps to secure the attendance at the hearing of all persons whose names and addresses have been supplied by the accused member or cadet as witnesses on his behalf.
+(c) the officer in charge of the region or branch in which the member is stationed shall take reasonable steps to secure the attendance at the hearing of all persons whose names and addresses have been supplied by the accused member as witnesses on his or her behalf.

 [Regulation 625 amended in Gazette 7 Sep 1979 p.
 2717; 27 Oct 1989 p.
-3888.]
+3888; 20 May 2014 p.
+1611, 1615-16 and 1618.]

-626. Civil or criminal proceedings against member or cadet
+626. Civil or criminal proceedings against member

-(1) Where any proceeding, whether civil or criminal (not being a charge for an offence against the discipline of the Force) is brought against a member or cadet, the member or cadet shall, as soon as possible after the commencement of the proceedings, report the fact to the officer in charge of the region or the branch in which he is stationed.
+(1) Where any proceeding, whether civil or criminal (not being a charge for an offence against the discipline of the Force) is brought against a member, the member shall, as soon as possible after the commencement of the proceedings, report the fact to the officer in charge of the region or the branch in which the member is stationed.

 (2) An officer in charge of a region or branch who receives a report pursuant to subregulation (1) shall immediately report the matter to the Commissioner.

+[Regulation 626 amended in Gazette 20 May 2014 p.
+1611 and 1617-18.]

 Part VIA — Procedure relating to Part IIB of the Act

 [Heading inserted in Gazette 26 Aug 2003 p.
 3758.]